Let's dance like cubans!

 "Mi caramelito" - Timbalive feat.
 José Gómez

-Social dancer.
+Cuban culture promoter.
 Trained educator.
+Blogger.
 I believe Cuba’s music and its dances, especially Casino, are of great value to today’s world.

 I am a Casinero.
 I am attracted to all Cuban dances, but my preference is Casino.
 I began to dance when Timba emerged, with NG la Banda redefining Cuban music and Los Van Van in full evolution.
 I was fortunate to learn the Casino where we dance the best: in a boarding school.
 Yes, right there.
 Everyone who's been to a Cuban boarding school knows what I'm talking about.
 If you didn't know how to dance there, you were a nobody, so the pressure was real.
 Dancing casino in boarding school was a matter of survival because all social life was channeled through dance.
 There were Rueda competitions, rivalries, and solidarity too.

 When I finished the IPVCE in Santiago de Cuba, I studied at the Universidad de Ciencias Pedagógicas "Frank País" to become an English teacher.
 I never imagined that years later, instead of teaching that language, I would be teaching dance classes, but that is how unpredictable life is.
 Despite having taken more conventional professional paths, pursuing studies in Canada (University of British Columbia) and France (Sorbonne) in anthropology, sociology, linguistics and languages, I have continued to gravitate towards Casino and Cuban culture in general.
 I love Casino as a dance, but it also fascinates me as a social phenomenon.
 I invite you to read some of the articles that I have written about it.